Matjaž Sekelj

-Matjaz Sekelj (born December 9, 1960 in Ljubljana, Yugoslavia) is a retired Slovenian professional ice hockey player.
+Matjaz Sekelj (born December 9, 1960, in Ljubljana, Yugoslavia) is a retired Slovenian professional ice hockey player.

 Sekelj participated with HDD Olimpija Ljubljana in the Yugoslav Ice Hockey League for his entire career.
 He used to play for KHK Crvena Zvezda together with Jože Kovač.
 He participated with the Yugoslavia national ice hockey team at the 1984 Winter Olympics.
-He coached HDD Olimpija Ljubljana from 1997-2000.
+He coached HDD Olimpija Ljubljana from 1997 to 2000.